backBlogs home

 9. Using language that demotivates the customer

 The language used in customer service interactions can have a big impact on the customer experience.
-If language is used in a way that discourages or diminishes the customer, it can result in the customer feeling frustrated and unappreciated.

 • Use the right language: Use positive language and steer clear of phrases that might discourage or blame the customer for their issue.